-The Authority's education efforts outlined in the SWMP are intended to increase understanding of storm water and non-storm water management issues and to help promote behavioral changes that will reduce storm water and non-storm water pollution to the storm drain system and ultimately San Diego Bay.
+The Authority's education efforts outlined in the SWMP are intended to increase understanding of storm water management issues and to help promote behavioral changes that will reduce storm water pollution to the storm drain system and ultimately San Diego Bay.
 Public education is also one of the regional strategies in the WQIP.
 Education efforts will support the goals of the Authority and other jurisdictional programs by gaining support from the public, staff, and tenants and unifying the effort across all operations within the San Diego Bay WMA.
 The Authority's training program objectives include:

-- Providing useful guidance to develop outreach and training programs that support the successful implementation of the Authority's SWMP; - Encouraging participation by all personnel, tenants and contractors; and - Maximizing consistency in information and helping adapt education and outreach to the appropriate personnel, raising their knowledge and awareness of the issues related to storm water and urban runoff.
+- Providing useful guidance to develop outreach and training programs that support the successful implementation of the Authority's SWMP - Encouraging participation by all personnel, tenants and contractors - Maximizing consistency in information and helping adapt education and outreach to the appropriate personnel, raising their knowledge and awareness of the issues related to storm water and urban runoff